zhangce/elementary/README.md

   Table of Content
 --------------------
   1. Installation
-  2. Examples in Main Memory
+  2. Examples using Unix File as Storage Backend
   3. Set up Accumulo and HBase

 ### 1. Installation